 Nursing mothers should talk with their provider about whether to delay breastfeeding after receiving contrast.
 There are conflicting recommendations on this topic.

 If contrast dye is used, there is a risk for allergic reaction to the dye.
 If you are allergic to or sensitive to medicines, contrast, or iodine, tell your healthcare provider.
 Studies show that most people will not have an adverse reaction from contrast.
 But you will need to let your healthcare provider know if you have ever had a reaction to any contrast dye or any kidney problems.
 A seafood allergy does not mean you can't have contrast.

 Tell your healthcare provider if you have kidney problems.
 In some cases, the contrast dye can cause kidney failure.
 People with kidney disease are more prone to kidney damage after contrast exposure.

 There may be other risks depending on your specific health condition.
-Talk about any concerns with your healthcare provider before the procedure.
+Talk about any concerns with your healthcare provider before the scan.

 How do I get ready for a CT scan of the bones?

-Your healthcare provider will explain the procedure to you and give you a chance to ask any questions.
+Your healthcare provider will explain the scan to you and give you a chance to ask any questions.

 If your CT scan involves the use of contrast dye, you will be asked to sign a consent form that gives permission to do the procedure.
 Read the form carefully and ask questions if anything is not clear.